matt-bentley/CleanArchitecture/README.md

 2. Run the **CleanArchitecture.Migrations** project to deploy database schema
 3. Run the **CleanArchitecture.Api** and **CleanArchitecture.Web** projects to debug the application

+## Install Template

+The solution can be installed as a template to be used for creating new solutions via the .NET ClI or Visual Studio/Rider.

+`
+# Install from directory
+dotnet new install .

+# Uninstall from directory
+dotnet new uninstall .
+`

 # Developer Guide